 SOMI Quick Facts

-• 23,317 athletes participate in Special Olympics Michigan with programs provided at no cost to athletes or their families
+• 27,745 athletes (children and adults with intellectual disabilities as well as Unified Partners and students) participate in Special Olympics Michigan with programs provided at no cost to athletes or their families

 • 24 sports are offered